wg-osr/walkerga.github.io/list/spell-catastrophe.md

 title: Curses and Catastrophes
 ---

-Catastrophes most often happen when a spellcaster rolls too many pairs and triples on their Spell Dice.
-But they are also designed to be used as curses by the referee when appropriate.
+Catastrophes most often happen when a spellcaster rolls too many pairs and triples on their [Spell Dice](/class/wizard#spells), but they are also designed to be used as curses by the referee when appropriate.
 It's a work in progress as I'm doing a list for each of the [Wonder & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness) and [Marvels & Malison](https://www.drivethrurpg.com/product/211911/Marvels--Malisons) spell schools that I use.
 Roll smaller dice than a D12 if you want to avoid the character-killing ones.
 The smaller the roll the kinder the consequence.

+With that in mind, a character could roll a D6 the first time they have a mishaps and increase the dice size each time, rerolled results they already had.
+But you could embrace the chaos and roll a D12 all the time.

 ## D12 Animorphic Catastrophes
 <details markdown="1">